The Residency: 2021-22

-Audium’s historic first residency cohort spent four months creating a fantastic show, Audium: New Voices.
-These three artists all had their own unique aesthetic and demonstrated creativity in the design of fully immersive spaces.
+Audium’s historic first residency cohort spent six months creating and performing a fantastic show, Audium: New Voices.
+Check out this film about the process:

 Victoria Shen is a sound artist, experimental music performer and inventor born and raised in San Francisco.
 Shen’s sound practice is concerned with the spatiality/physicality of sound and its relationship to the human body.
 Her music features analog modular synthesizers, amplified objects and other self-built electronics.
 These instruments are designed to electronically reproduce chaotic systems which are highly sensitive to small changes in their initial parameters.
 The resulting music eschews conventions in harmony and rhythm in favor of extreme textures and gestural tones.

 LEXAGON aka Alexa Burrell creates collages composed of narrative film, animation and soundscapes that center the Black femme experience.
 As a trained musician, her visual work is always informed by the logic of melody and rhythm to produce hypnotic afro-surrealist psycho-somatic experiences.
 She often compares the micro and macro, the scientific and spiritual, and the historical and mythical, to evoke the complexities of coloniality, gender, time travel and black feminist thought.